btcgauge/notes/1_why_running_your_own_node.md

 - the Proof-of-Work algorithm (a mechanism for reaching global decentralized trustless consensus on the valid blockchain

-- A clever system of decentralized trusteless verification based on cryptography (cryptographic hash functions and digital signatures)
+Bitcoin is a clever system of decentralized trusteless verification based on cryptography (cryptographic hash functions and digital signatures) with:
 - A public ledger that records payments (e.g., Alice pays Bob 20 sats) that is accessible to everyone (any one can make a payment, i.e., adding a transaction to the ledger)
 - How are we supposed to trust that all these transactions are what the sender meant for